techidaily/site-win11-tips/source/_posts/guide-to-improving-win11-point-accuracy-and-size.md

 ![how to enable ClickLock on additional mouse settings page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/screenshot-additional-mouse-settings-page-2.jpg)

  Click the**Pointers** tab to select a mouse scheme and customize the different shapes of the mouse pointer.
-You can also[use a custom mouse cursor](https://www.makeuseof.com/windows-11-custom-mouse-cursor/) by clicking**Browse** to download online.
+You can also [use a custom mouse cursor](https://www.makeuseof.com/windows-11-custom-mouse-cursor/) by clicking**Browse** to download online.
 Lastly, you can tick the**Enhance pointer shadow** checkbox if you’d prefer that.

 ![Screenshot of mouse pointer options windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/screenshot-mouse-pointer-options-windows-11.jpg)